For our Library of Resources, click HERE.

 - GCSECA’s Loss Control cleanup and organizing day has also been postponed for the time being.
 We will follow up with our members with the new proposed dates soon.

-Please also be aware of changes in our Board meeting schedule for the month of April.
-We are still planning to continue with our Board meeting on April 2nd; however, we are looking in to the possibility of hosting this Board meeting via web conference and conference calling.
+Please also be aware of changes in our Board meeting schedule.
+We are still planning to continue with our Board meeting on July 21st; however, we are looking in to the possibility of hosting our future Board meetings via web conference and conference calling.
 Again, the health and safety of our members is our priority and we want to be sure to play our part in keeping safety a reality.
 As one of our cooperative principles states, our concern for community is one of our defining principles, and we desire to see Arizona electric co-op’s communities safe and healthy.

 For our Library of Resources, click HERE.